 - You’re in control.
 One of the reasons I love cooking from scratch is I am in control of what goes into my meals.
 Stock is no exception!
 You can control the amount of salt, what ingredients you use to flavor it and you can simply use up what you have as scraps to make it your own.

 You can use the chicken for soups, casseroles, or whatever else if you use a whole one.
-Spoiler alert: I am going to make my Old-Fashioned Chicken Noodle Soup because it’s. the. best.
+Simply save the chicken after you make this homemade chicken stock.

 - Any soup from my Simple Soups eCookbook

 - Old-Fashioned Ham, Cabbage & Potato Soup

 Homemade Chicken Stock

 This stock will take all your other recipes from great to spectacular.

 - Category: Soups, Stock